Role

 Return visit rate: A self-service resource tool will either live or die on whether people come back — how effective is it?

-Accommodations locator engagement: Are users clicking through to colleges, or just passively browsing?
-Would users be more engaged if accommodations from other places (e.g. restaurants, stores) are listed alongside colleges?
+Accommodations locator engagement: Would users be more engaged if accommodations from other places (e.g. restaurants, stores) are listed alongside colleges?

 Want to learn more?

-I'd be happy to walk you through the full case study and talk more about my process over a call!
+I'd love to talk more about my design process over a call!